pipe-cd/tutorial/content/en/30-install/02-control-plane.md

----
-title: "2.
-Install Control Plane"
-weight: 2
-description: "Install a Control Plane by docker-compose"
+# 2. Install Control Plane
----

 In this page, you will install a Control Plane on local by `docker-compose`.